 While he goes about working hard he seems to maintain a grand curiosity about the meaning of life and where humanity could be heading.
 His intrigue with humanity tends to attract like-minded and wildly interesting guests to his platform.
 A platform Joe created which allows for long-form conversations to be had away from the trappings and confines of big corporate executives with their corporate agendas.
 It is the breadth and depth of these conversations that have provided me with countless hours of impactful entertainment.

-Go dig into the Joe Rogan Experience Top Ten Guests list and leave a comment with your favorite guest and episode.
+Go dig into the Joe Rogan Experience Top Ten Guests list and leave a comment with your favorite guest.
 If you are already a faithful member of the JRE world, leave a comment with a guest that I left off and need to pay tribute to as well.